 In the Options page of the Create Alert window, you can optionally specify what will be included in the notification message, and how much time the two consequent responses will be delayed, as shown below:

-The same alert can be also created, checked and configured from the Jobs tab of the SQL Server Agent Job properties, where you can find the previously created alert on the related SQL Agent job, as follows:
+The same alert can be also created, checked and configured from the Jobs tab of the SQL Agent Job properties, where you can find the previously created alert on the related SQL Agent job, as follows:

 If we simulate a number of failed login attempts, then check the target job history, from the History tab.
 ApexSQL Job you will see that the job is executed after being invoked by Alert 2, as shown below:

-In addition, you can check how many times this alert occurred, when the last time this alert was fired and when the last response for the firing event occurred, from the History tab of the created alert, that will appear after creating the alert, with the ability to reset the occurrences count, as follows
+In addition, you can check how many times this alert occurred, when the last time this alert was fired and when the last response for the firing event occurred, from the History tab of the created SQL Server Agent alert, that will appear after creating the alert, with the ability to reset the occurrences count, as follows

 SQL Server Performance Condition Alert